Factors affecting software development costs

 The type of industry that your solution will serve also affects software development prices.
 Products designed for heavily regulated industries, such as healthcare and military, must be compliant with the sector’s regulations.
 Here is how this works.

 Compliance implies the presence of standards that every software needs to abide by.
-There is an extensive list of rules an expert will read and make sure that your software development team honors them at every stage — requirements specification, design, and coding.
+There is an extensive list of rules an expert will read, making sure that your software development team honors them at every stage—requirements specification, design, and coding.
 These subject matter experts are rather expensive to hire, and you might need to employ several professionals.
 Based on their expertise, these people know where compliance holes might occur and can fix the issue before it escalates.

 Also, the engineers and developers working on such projects need to understand how to design and implement the solution in a compliant way.
 With all these precautions, you will still need to conduct regular internal product audits to verify compliance at every development stage, which will also increase costs.

 Finally, to build a product for regulated industries, you might have to obtain governmental approval, which means hiring even more niche experts who can take over the paperwork and communicate with governmental officers.
 These experts will also interact with your development team and interrupt their working routine.
-Sometimes the development team might even need to adapt and reiterate some deliverables if it does not satisfy the compliance rules, increasing the time and costs of software development.
+Sometimes the development team might even need to adapt and reiterate some deliverables if they don’t satisfy the compliance rules, increasing the time and costs of software development.

 6. Project size and type